 Teacher Pension Shift

-The costs of maintaining the Maryland State Pension System, especially through the recent recession has created a strain on the state budget.
-This year, in the final hours of a special session, the General Assembly passed the Budget Reconciliation and Financing Act (BRFA) of 2012.
+The costs of maintaining the Maryland State Pension System, especially through the recent recession, have created a strain on the state budget.
+In the final hours of a special session, the General Assembly passed the Budget Reconciliation and Financing Act (BRFA) of 2012.
 Among many provisions in the $35.5 billion budget plan, the BRFA 2012 shifted the cost of teacher retirement and pension plans to county governments.

 According to the BRFA, the cost shift will be phased-in initially, over four years, beginning in FY 2013.
 Pension costs for each local school board differ based on the number of employees in the teachers’ system, other participants in the teacher pension such as library and community colleges employees are still funded by the state.
 Local school boards will pay a total of $136.6 million in state fiscal year 2013.